-ntents of this form.
-I had the opportunity to ask any and all questions I had abou ation is correct to the best of my knowledge.
+I have read and understand the entire contents of this form.
+I had the opportunity to ask any and all questions I had about the MR exam.
+I attest the above information is correct to the best of my knowledge.

 Participant signature:

 Participant printed name:

 Date://

-20 273

-Parent/guardian/caretaker signature (if a
+Parent/guardian/caretaker signature (if applicable):

 Parent/guardian/caretaker printed name (if applicable):

 Date://

-Level 2 signature: 70.01 - 10 - 10 - 10 - 10 - 10 - 10 - 10

-Level 2 printed name: 20 27 D 20 20 20 20 20 20 20 20 20 20 20 20 20

-Date: / /
+Level 2 signature:

+Level 2 printed name: and the second

+Date://